SNEWS2/sntools/README.md

 Used by recent simulations by the Nakazato group.
 Fluxes for 13 and 20 solar mass progenitors are included as `fluxes/intp1301.data` and `fluxes/intp2001.data`.
 [A description of the format and fluxes for more progenitors are available online.](http://asphwww.ph.noda.tus.ac.jp/snn/index.html)
 If you use these included models in your work, please cite [Nakazato et al., ApJ Supp.
 205 (2013) 2](https://arxiv.org/abs/1210.6841).

-#### Garching format
+#### Gamma format
 Text file containing time, mean energy, mean squared energy and luminosity.
 These parameters describe a Gamma distribution, [which is a good fit to the true spectrum](https://arxiv.org/abs/1211.3920).
-See `fluxes/sample-garching.txt` for an unphysical sample file.
+See `fluxes/sample-gamma.txt` for an unphysical sample file.

 #### Princeton format
 Used in [recent simulations](https://arxiv.org/abs/1804.00689) by the Princeton group.